 Optionality Risk.
 (North Square Preferred and Income Securities Fund).
 A security may be subject to call, reinvestment, or extension risk.
 During periods of declining interest rates, an issuer may be able to exercise an option to redeem its issue at par earlier than scheduled which is generally known as call risk.
 Recent regulatory changes may increase call risk with respect to certain types of preferred securities.
 If this occurs, the Fund may be forced to reinvest in lower yielding securities.
 This is known as reinvestment risk.
 Preferred securities frequently have call features that allow the issuer to repurchase the security prior to its stated maturity.
 An issuer may redeem preferred securities if the issuer can refinance the preferred securities at a lower cost due to declining interest rates or an improvement in the credit standing of the issuer, or in the event of regulatory changes affecting the capital treatment of a security.
 Extension risk is the risk that, when interest rates rise, certain obligations will be paid off by the issuer more slowly than anticipated, causing the value of these debt securities to fall.
-Rising interest rates tend to extend the duration of debt securities, making their market value more sensitive to changes in interest rates.
+Rising interest rates.
 The value of longer-term debt securities generally changes more in response to changes in interest rates than shorter-term debt securities.
 As a result, in a period of rising interest rates, securities may exhibit additional volatility and may lose value.